CameronRocker/CameronRocker/README.md

 ## About Me

-Hello!
-I'm Cameron Rocker, an experienced Information Systems Technician with a strong background in cybersecurity, currently serving active duty in the United States Coast Guard.
+Dedicated Information Systems Technician with the United States Coast Guard, currently pursuing a Bachelor's of Applied Science in Cybersecurity.
+Extensive hands-on experience with phone systems, PA systems, routers, switches, firewalls, printers, and end-user support.
+Proven expertise as a System Administrator, including collaboration on patch management and critical security updates.
+Skilled in using Linux to monitor and maintain Coast Guard enterprise equipment.
+Proficient in utilizing tools such as IDS, SIEM, SOAR technologies, Cisco Prime, and Wireshark.

 ## Contact

 - [LinkedIn](https://www.linkedin.com/in/cameron-rocker-5140b8252?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app)

 ## Education